 An overview of Face Value, Market Value & Book Value: Recently when I was navigating my Quora profile, I got an answer request for the question what is the difference between the face value and market value of a company?
 Although both these are elementary terms related to stocks, however, they may be a little confusing for beginners.
 Therefore, I decided to write a simple blog explaining the difference.

-In this post, we are going to discuss the difference between Face Value, Market Value, and Book Value of a stock.
+In this post, we are going to discuss the difference between the Face Value, Market Value, and Book Value of a stock.
 Let’s start with the easiest.

 Market value per share is the current value of the stock.
-This is the price at which market values the stock.
+This is the price at which the market values the stock.
 For example, if a stock is trading at a share price of Rs 100, then this is the market value per share of that company.
 The market value per share of a company fluctuates continuously throughout the trading time period.

-Further, the total market value of a company, also referred as the market capitalization of the public company, is calculated by multiplying the current share price of the company by its total outstanding shares.
+Further, the total market value of a company, also referred to as the market capitalization of the public company, is calculated by multiplying the current share price of the company by its total outstanding shares.

 Face value (also known as par value) is the value of a company listed in its books and share certificate.
 The company decides the face value when it offers shares at the time of issuance.
 The face value of a share is fixed (until the company decides to split or reverse-split the shares).

 For example, during the IPO of Avenue Supermart (Parent company of D’mart Supermarkets), the management decided the face value per share to be Rs 10.
 Here is the details: